gilberthappi/A-Tourism-Website/README.md

 > This project is for completing my Capstone Project requirements for first module at Microverse.
 It consists of two webpages for a touring company called Alpha Tours, which offers international tour packages.

-It consists of two webpages Home and About with both being responsive to desktop and mobile layouts.
+It consists of two webpages Home and About with both being responsive to desktop and mobile layouts3.

 ![Final look of website]("./images/finalimage.jpeg")